ghoomfrog/kid/README.md

 numbers = ( 9.8 777 integers#1 )
 ```

+When accessing keys, the ones in the same space take priority over the ones outside.

 To delete a key, we just set it to null, which will decrement the space's length.

 ```kid